On virtual singular braid groups: The virtual singular braid group

 \section{The virtual singular braid group}

-We start this section giving the definitions and presentations of the main groups considered in this paper.
-Then we show properties of the virtual singular braid group, exhibit some invariants and also we describe all possible homomorphisms, up to conjugation, from the virtual singular braid group $VSG_n$ to the symmetric group $S_n$.
-The case $n=2$ will be treated in details.
-For all possible homomorphisms we obtain a decomposition of $VSG_n$ as a semi-direct product of the kernel of the homomorphism and the symmetric group.
+In this section, we introduce the definitions and presentations of the main groups considered in this paper.
+We then establish several properties of the virtual singular braid group, introduce numerical invariants, and describe all possible group homomorphisms, up to conjugation, from the virtual singular braid group $VSG_n$ to the symmetric group $S_n$.
+The case $n = 2$ is treated in detail.
+For each admissible homomorphism, we obtain a decomposition of $VSG_n$ as a semi-direct product of the kernel of the homomorphism and the symmetric group.